ramccor/claude-code-provider-proxy/README.md

 ## Overview

-Claude Proxy provides a compatibility layer between Claude Code and alternative models available through OpenRouter or your chosen base URL.
+Claude Proxy provides a compatibility layer between Claude Code and alternative models available through [OpenRouter.ai](https://openrouter.ai/) or your chosen base URL.
 It dynamically selects models based on the requested Claude model name, mapping Opus/Sonnet to a configured "big model" and Haiku to a "small model".

 Key features: